Request A Free Estimate

 866-906-1780

-The tick you’re probably most familiar with is the “wood tick,” which is more visible than its smaller cousin, the deer tick.
-However, you may not know much about wood ticks or how to protect yourself.
-To help you navigate the season without the fear of wood tick bites, we’ve created this guide.
+We’ve created this guide to help you navigate the season without fear of wood ticks and their bites.
 We cover identification, tick-borne disease, life cycle, and protective strategies.
-For help reducing the tick population on your property, Plunkett’s is here to help.
+For help reducing the tick population on your property, we’re here to help!

-1. Wood Tick Identification
+Wood Tick Identification Guide

 Wood ticks have wide, oval-shaped, flat bodies.
 They are bright reddish-brown in color with gray or silver coloration on their bodies.
 They grow to about 3/16 of an inch long.